 Once I became settled with this idea, I realised, searching for the Tao, trying to find and trying staying on it is irrelevant.
 I told myself: “If it is the foundation of your existence, you stand on it all the time, whether you are aware of it or not, there is no need for searching and assuring your adherence to it.
 Doesn’t this make it so easy?
 And as you walk, you walk on it, and you make it.”

 Why had I met Colin?
 As I had moved on in life, our friendship and receiving the sweatband, its significance had escalated beyond imagination.
 Follow your Path.
 Would I have survived without this phrase?

 Years later, a friend of mine had a young Japanese woman as a lodger.
 One day, when I visited this friend, I took the sweatband with me, more to have a point of conversation rather than out of curiosity.
 I asked the Japanese woman about the meaning of those characters.

 She recognised them as Japanese, but she could not tell me the meaning.
 First I thought it is because of her limited English vocabulary, but when I suggested using the dictionary, she said it would not be in it.
 I could not understand this.
 Aren’t all words in the dictionary?

 Years passed, and my interest turned towards Chinese history, its music and with it came my research on the structure and components of Chinese writing, and the characters.

-I learned: the style of writing, the combination of symbols and addition of lines depends significantly on the mental development and wisdom of the writer and the characters permit such expression.
+I learned: the style of writing, the combination of symbols and the addition of lines depend significantly on the mental development and wisdom of the writer and the characters permit such expression.